-First of all find out if you are travelling to a country that has a risk of malaria- visit our country vaccination guide Always seek individual, up-to-date advice.
+First of all find out if you are travelling to a country that has a risk of malaria- visit our country vaccination guide.

 When visiting an area with significant risk of malaria, anti-malarial medication may be required.
-The type of medication given will depend on where you are travelling to, your personal preferences, and your own medical history.
-We will help you find the anti-malarial medication that best suits your own circumstances and requirements.
+The type of medication given will depend on where you are travelling to, your personal preferences, and your medical history.
+We will help you find the anti-malarial medication that suits your circumstances and requirements.

 Malaria is spread by mosquitoes, so a cornerstone of reducing the risk is to take careful precautions against being bitten in the first place:

 The cookie settings on this website are set to "allow cookies" to give you the best browsing experience possible.
 If you continue to use this website without changing your cookie settings or you click "Accept" below then you are consenting to this.